 A Photography Contract is a document you would use if you are a photographer seeking to formalize your relationship with a client or you need to hire a photographer for your event or private photo shoot.
 Enter into a written agreement to avoid last-minute changes, non-payment issues, and communication problems.

 Browse our library of forms below to find the template you need or create your own Photography Contract with our online form builder.

 - Use a General Photography Contract to establish the parameters of the job – the requirements, duration, and photographer fees.

 - A Wedding Photography Contract is signed by the photographer and the client to outline the details of the work of a professional photographer during a wedding.

 - Draft an Event Photography Contract if you require a photographer’s services for a planned social or public occasion.

 - Businesses that have proper education and experience working with different species and breeds can take pictures of animals – these specific situations are also covered by photography agreements.
 Sign a Pet Photography Contract to protect the safety of the client, pet, and yourself.

 When you sign a contract for photography services, you ensure that everyone agrees on the basic characteristics of the job.
 This document will allow the photographer to get paid fairly and assures the customer that their needs will be met.
 A simple Photography Contract has to include the following details:

-- Names and telephone numbers of both parties;
+- Names and phone numbers of both parties.

-- Cancellation.
-Either party can cancel the agreement; however, note that the photographer may be entitled to a deposit;
+- A cancellation clause.
+Either party can cancel the agreement; however, note that the photographer may be entitled to a deposit.

 - Signatures of the parties and the date of the signing.